 We create a partnership with each individual to help them identify and work towards goals that lead to a more meaningful, purposeful and independent life.
 Whether it is expanding an individual’s social circle or coordinating a series of important medical appointments, each service plan is unique.
 Our services can be provided in the community or at our offices.

-Our coaches collaborate with clients to meet their basic needs, resolve problems that jeopardize stability, build skills and confidence, connect with resources, and take steps toward a more fulfilling life through a supportive partnership model.
+Clinical Case Managers collaborate with clients to meet their basic needs, resolve problems that jeopardize stability, build skills and confidence, connect with resources, and take steps toward a more fulfilling life through a supportive partnership model.
 Due to their clinical backgrounds, clinical case managers are able to provide coaching and emotional support throughout services to help clients achieve their goals.
 Services include:

 Coaching and Life Skills Training that will improve their daily living, organizational, social, and vocational skills including: